Rachel Ambrose MBACP ,PgDip Couns, BSC

 Training, qualifications & experience

-Leeds Beckett University PG Certificate in Counselling and interpersonal skills.
+Leeds Beckett University - PG Diploma in Counseling and Psychotherapy

-Leeds Beckett University - PG Diploma in Counselling and Psychotherapy
+Leeds Beckett University PG Certificate in Counseling and interpersonal skills.

 I have professional indemnity and public liability insurance and I have a fully enhanced DBS check